No mozzarella here.

 What happened today was a very short and simple conversation with a woman I have never met before.

 I don’t make this stuff up it just happens.
+A Godwink?

 She came into the store early this morning wearing a long black parka with a fur-lined hood.

 The icy Boston rain had her wearing said hood, therefore hiding her face.